MooersLab/modular-annotated-bibliography-bibtex-org-mode/README.md

 2. Copy one of the bash function and paste into your .bashr or .zshrc file.
 3. source .bashrc
 4. cd project directory
-3. mabibtex <projectID> to create subfolder
+3. maborg <projectID> to create subfolder

 ## Usage